railsuser2014/openobject-doc-book-en/source/features/ideas.rst

 =========

 Sometimes the smallest modules are the most usefull ones.
 The "ideas" module has been developped in 3 hours.
-It allows employees to propose ideas, sorted in different boxes or subjects.
+It allows employees to suggest ideas, sorted in different boxes or subjects.
 Then, people can rate the proposed ideas and discuss on the different points.